 - Tonsils that are red, swollen, and covered with white dots (pus)

 - Rash (Scarlet fever)

 - Loss of appetite

-If you or your child exhibits signs of strep rather than viral, it is advised to take a strep test, either at-home or at your doctor’s office.
+If you or your child exhibits signs of strep rather than viral, it is advised to take a strep test, either at home or at your doctor’s office.
 If your test is positive, antibiotics will most likely be prescribed for ten days.
-It is important to take all of the medication to reduce spread and avoid complications that could arise.
+It is important to take all of the medication to reduce the spread and avoid complications.
 Remember, antibiotics won’t cure viral infections and can cause resistance if taken when not needed.

 Whatever the cause, here are some tips on soothing that sore throat so you can get back to good and feeling better in no time.